Graphs and obstruction theory for algebraic curves: Algebraic curves corresponding to higher valent vertices

 As in the case of Theorem \ref{thm:obstruction}, which described the space $H$ when the tropical curve $(\Gamma, h)$ is immersive, one can prove that the space $H$ is determined by the contributions from each bouquet of $h(\Gamma)$.

 Let $L$ be the loop part of $h(\Gamma)\subset N_{\Bbb R}\cong\Bbb R^n$ (see Definition \ref{def:loops} and Remark \ref{rem:assump}).
 Then, as before, cut $L$ at each 3- or higher valent vertex.
 Then we obtain a set of chains of segments $\{l_m\}$.
 Let $U_m$ be the linear subspace of $N_{\Bbb C}$ spanned by the direction vectors of the segments of $l_m$.

+\begin{rem} Under Assumption A, it can happen that the inverse image of a vertex $v$ of $h(\Gamma)$ has several connected components.
+Let $\{v_1, \dots, v_k\}$ be the vertices of $\Gamma_{\varphi_0}$ mapped to $v$, see Definition \ref{def:intergraph}.
+Let $n_1, \dots, n_k$ be the valence of these vertices.
+Then when we talk about the valence of $v$, we regard it as a disjoint union of the vertices $\{v_1, \dots, v_k\}$.
+Namely, we think that at the position of $v$, $k$ vertices with valences $n_1, \dots, n_k$ are overwrapping. \end{rem}

-Then we can generalize Theorem \ref{thm:obstruction} as follows. \begin{thm} Elements of the space $H$ are described as follows. \begin{enumerate}[(I)] \item Give the value zero to all the flags not contained in $L$. \item Give a value in $(U_m)^{\perp}\subset (N_{\Bbb C})^{\vee}$ to each of the flags associated to the edges of $l_m$. \item The data in (II) gives an element of $H$ if and only if the following conditions are satisfied. \begin{enumerate} \item At each 3-valent vertex $p$ of $h(\Gamma)$,
+Then we can generalize Theorem \ref{thm:obstruction} as follows. \begin{thm} Elements of the space $H$ are described by the following data. \begin{enumerate}[(I)] \item Give the value zero to all the flags not contained in $L$. \item Give a value in $(U_m)^{\perp}\subset (N_{\Bbb C})^{\vee}$ to each of the flags associated to the edges of $l_m$. \item The data in (I) and (II) give an element of $H$ if and only if the following conditions are satisfied. \begin{enumerate} \item At each 3-valent vertex $p$ of $h(\Gamma)$,